JuJu2181/2048.io/README.md

-# 2048.io
+# 2048 GAME
-2048 game written in Vanilla JS
+- 2048 game written in Vanilla JS
+- UI not that good looking so feel free to contribute